Schwarz reflections and the Tricorn: Background on holomorphic dynamics

 Every parabolic arc limits at a parabolic cusp (of the same period) on each end.
 Moreover, in the dynamical plane of a parabolic cusp, the double parabolic points are formed by the merger of a simple parabolic point with a repelling point.
 The sum of the fixed point indices at the simple parabolic point and the repelling point converges to the fixed point index (which is necessarily a finite number) of the double parabolic point of the cusp parameter.
 This observation leads to the following asymptotic behavior of the parabolic fixed point index towards the ends of parabolic arcs (see \cite[Proposition~3.7]{HS} for a proof).

-\begin{proposition}[Fixed Point Index on Parabolic Arc] The function $\ind_{\mathcal{C}}$ is real-valued and real-analytic.
+\begin{proposition}[Fixed point index on parabolic arc] The function $\ind_{\mathscr{C}}$ is real-valued and real-analytic.
 Moreover, \end{proposition}

 Note that in the Mandelbrot set, bifurcation from one hyperbolic component to another occurs across a single point.
-The following theorem is one of the instances of the topological differences between the Mandelbrot set and the Tricorn \cite[Theorem~3.8, Corollary~3.9]{HS}, \cite[Lemma~2.8]{IM2} (see Figure~\ref{bif_pic}).
+The following theorem is one of the instances of the topological differences between the Mandelbrot set and the Tricorn \cite[Theorem~3.8, Corollary~3.9]{HS}, \cite[Lemma~2.12]{IM2} (see Figure~\ref{bif_pic}).

-\begin{theorem}[Bifurcations Along Arcs] Every parabolic arc of period $k$ intersects the boundary of a hyperbolic component of period $2k$ along an arc consisting of the set of parameters where the parabolic fixed point index is at least $1$.
+\begin{theorem}[Bifurcations along arcs] Every parabolic arc of period $k$ intersects the boundary of a hyperbolic component of period $2k$ along an arc consisting of the set of parameters where the parabolic fixed point index is at least $1$.
 In particular, every parabolic arc has, at both ends, an interval of positive length at which bifurcation from a hyperbolic component of odd period $k$ to a hyperbolic component of period $2k$ occurs. \end{theorem}

+Here is a brief dynamical description of the nature of bifurcation across an odd period hyperbolic component.
+As a parameter approaches a parabolic arc from the interior of a hyperbolic component of odd period $k$, the corresponding attracting $k$-cycle tends to merge with a repelling $k$-cycle (lying on the boundary of the immediate basin of the attracting $k$-cycle).
+This produces the simple parabolic $k$-cycle for parameters lying on the parabolic arc.
+When such a parabolic parameter (lying on the parabolic arc) with fixed point index greater than $1$ (respectively, less than $1$) is slightly perturbed outside the $k$-periodic hyperbolic component, the parabolic $k$-cycle splits into an attracting (respectively, repelling) cycle of period $2k$.

+Similarly, as a parameter approaches a parabolic cusp from the interior of a hyperbolic component of odd period $k$, the corresponding attracting $k$-cycle tends to merge with two distinct repelling $k$-cycles (both lying on the boundary of the immediate basin of the attracting $k$-cycle).
+This produces the double parabolic $k$-cycle for a parabolic cusp.
+When the parabolic cusp is slightly perturbed outside the $k$-periodic hyperbolic component, the double parabolic $k$-cycle splits into an attracting cycle of period $2k$ and a repelling cycle of period $k$.

-Note that we have associated two important conformal invariants with odd period parabolic parameters; namely, the residue fixed point index of its parabolic cycle and the critical Ecalle height.
+To conclude this subsection, note that we have associated two important conformal invariants with odd period parabolic parameters; namely, the residue fixed point index of its parabolic cycle and the critical {\'E}calle height.
 There is no known explicit relation between these two invariants.
-However, some partial information is collected in the following proposition \cite[Corollary~2.10]{IM2}.
+However, some partial information is collected in the following proposition \cite[Corollary~2.21]{IM2}.

-We can assume without loss of generality that the set of parameters on $\mathcal{C}$ across which bifurcation from $H$ to a hyperbolic component $H'$ (of period $2k$) occurs is precisely $c[h_0,+\infty)$; i.e.\ $\mathcal{C}\cap \partial H'= c[h_0,+\infty)$.
+We can assume without loss of generality that the set of parameters on $\mathscr{C}$ across which bifurcation from $H$ to a hyperbolic component $H'$ (of period $2k$) occurs is precisely $c[h_0,+\infty)$; i.e.\ $\mathscr{C}\cap \partial H'= c[h_0,+\infty)$.

 \begin{proposition} The function

 is strictly increasing, and hence a bijection.
 In particular, the bifurcating region $c[h_0,+\infty)$ can be parametrized by the fixed point index of the unique parabolic cycle. \end{proposition} Following \cite{MNS}, we classify parabolic arcs into two types.